 edited, and proofread.
 Grammar, punctuation, spelling and the like will

 count up to half the paper's grade.
 On

 each paper, every additional error in basic correctness of writing will count

 Format: Submit hard copy only, please; submit no papers by email.
 (The opportunity cost of my time going back and forth to the printer to collect your work is too high for me to bear.)
 Please print with a word processor or type; double-space; format neatly.
 Use a normal-sized font.
 Staple multiple sheets together.

-Name placement: Please write your name only on the bottom of the back of the last page to help me avoid bias based on my expectations of different students.
+Name placement: Please write your name only on the bottom of the back of the last page to help me avoid bias based on my expectations of your work.

 Late or missed assignments: Late papers may be penalized 5% per 24-hour period (including weekend days), beginning at class time the day they are due.
-Please submit late papers to my faculty mailbox or the slot on my office door; write both the due date and the date and time when you drop it off on bottom of the back of the paper by your name.
+Please submit late papers to my faculty mailbox.

 The final exam must be taken on its scheduled date unless you arrange some other time with me, well before the exam date.
-If some emergency prevents you from taking a quiz or the exam on schedule, you must present a written explanation of the problem before the quiz or exam, or as soon as possible afterwards, so that we can make alternative arrangements.
+If some emergency prevents you from taking the exam on schedule, you must present a written explanation of the problem before the exam, or as soon as possible afterwards, so that we can make alternative arrangements.